mdn/interactive-examples/CONTRIBUTING-HTML.md

 We don't have codified formatting guidelines for HTML, but use 4-space indentation, anyway.

+### Encoding HTML entities

+Sometimes your example might want to include [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity).
+For example, if you are referring to an HTML tag in the example itself, you might want the example to include something like:

+`Use the &lt;ol&gt; element to create an ordered list.`

+This won't work, because the browser will replace the entity with the real character when it loads the example source.
+You must also escape the `&` character, by writing something like:

+`Use the &amp;lt;ol&amp;gt; element to create an ordered list.`

+This will render in the editor like this:

+`Use the &lt;ol&gt; element to create an ordered list.`

+...and render in the output pane like this:

+`Use the <ol> element to create an ordered list.`

+To see this in action, see the example for [`<wbr>`](https://interactive-examples.mdn.mozilla.net/pages/tabbed/wbr.html), which uses this trick to include the soft hyphen `&shy` in the example.

 ### Example example

 An example for `<td>` could look something like this: